carini599/Airbnb_Seattle_Carina_Breu/README.md

 I then wanted to find out how these characteristics are related to the prices and finally how prices change over time.

 My research question therefore are:
-1. What are the listings characteristics for airbnb accomodations and how are they distributed?
+1. What are typical characteristics and locations of airbnb accommodations in Seattle?
-2. How are the rental prices on airbnb related to the accomodation characteristics?
+2. How are the rental prices related to accommodation characteristics?
 3. How do rental prices change over time?

 ## File Descriptions <a name="files"></a>